Serving Good Food and Supporting Local Communities

 What’s the Best Comment You’ve Ever Received?

 At the end of the day, it all comes back to the guests…”were they happy with the food and service?”
-Harlow summed it up by sharing a comment received by a long-time guest this past summer (2017.)
+Harlow summed it up by sharing a comment received by a long-time guest in 2017.
 With homes in New York City and Jackson Hole, Wyoming, this guest had access to a lot of top restaurants and good food.
 He called Harlow directly, and wanted to talk.
 At first she was concerned, but quickly was pleased to hear his review of a recent meal at Lake Yellowstone Hotel.
 “You did it!” he proclaimed.
 The meal and service was on par with the Big Apple.
 For Lu Harlow, there was no better compliment.